CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-3.md

 1. **Reusability:** By splitting your code into steps, you can easily reuse these steps in many different workflows.
 2. **Flexibility:** You are allowed to switch steps and reuse code from different repositories As new libraries and hardware backends become available, you can plug-and-play them into your workflow seamlessly.

-The main things we have to modify from the workflow from tutorials 1 and 2 are the following:
+The main things we have to modify from the workflow from that of [ML Tutorial 2](http://docs.orquestra.io/tutorials/ml-basic-2) are the following:

-1. Turn the `tutorial_2_step.py` step into two steps, one that generates and preprocesses the data, and one that trains the model, makes predictions, and finds the accuracy.
+1. Turn the `ml_tutorial_2_step.py` step into two steps, one that generates and preprocesses the data, and one that trains the model, makes predictions, and finds the accuracy.
 2. Modify the workflow template to run these two steps in series, and to pass the output of the first step into the second step.

 ### 1. Preliminaries